How Do I Get an Email Address for Life?

 In other words, you use your Gmail account to send and receive email as leo@yourveryowndomainname.com.

-One day, your Gmail account is hacked.
-Or Google makes you angry enough to want to leave.
-Or (long shot here) Google goes out of business.
+One day, your Gmail account is hacked, or Google makes you angry enough to want to leave, or (long shot here) Google goes out of business.

 It’s what I do

-Email sent to any email address that’s destined for me @askleo.com is actually handled by a Google Mail account.
+Email sent to any email address that’s destined for me @askleo.com is handled by a Google Mail account.
 My replies?
 Usually typed in the Gmail web interface.

 As long as I own those domains, the email addresses need not change.